Four Things You Need to Know About 4K in 2021

 4K is not always 4K

 If there's one thing that might be surprising, it's that much of the content made today isn't 4K at all, but is 1080p.
 Many movies that are released on the new 4K Blu-ray standard are actually upscaled and not 2160p at all.
 Why?
 One of the main answers would be the limits of computing power.
 As a matter of fact, not one animated film has been mastered in 4K.
 The same goes for most CGI work in movies that are otherwise 4K.
 Even many live action movies with few special effects have been mastered in 2K and upscaled for 4K home media.
 While many films have been recorded in 4K or even higher resolutions for years, even before it was a television standard, the purpose was for post production.
 For instance, shots could be cropped, zoomed in or moved around while retaining full clarity when finalized in 2K.
 Only recently was it considered to render the final product in 4K.
 Once an edited film is finalized in 2K however, it's uneconomical or downright impossible to re-render it at a higher resolution.
+So even if you may see information stating that a given film was recorded in a resolution higher than 2K, the only number that matters in the end is the resolution it was finished at, and some websites are devoted to archiving such information.

 4K is more than 4K